 The shapes of glyphs can differ among fonts.
 Accordingly, Latin GP selected three fonts to represent Latin script, which it deemed to be widespread enough to be representative: Arial, Courier New, and Times New Roman.
 In the case of Armenian script, it was noted that there were varying glyph shapes, depending on the application used for rendering strings, which made the initial analysis much more difficult.
 The Latin GP consulted the Armenian Proposal to identify which glyphs the Armenian GP had chosen for representation in its Proposal [ARMENIAN] and considered those as standard for purposes of comparison with Latin script.
 To demonstrate the glyphs as seen and considered by Latin GP, screenshots in parts of this document are used to ensure that the reader sees the same shapes that Latin GP looked at during the analysis.

-Variants Due to Transitivity

-Transitivity is a mathematical property of relations, defined as follows: if two mathematical expressions are in relation to a third expression then both are in the same relation to each other.
-The equal relation is a good example having the transitivity property (if A = B and B = C, then A = C).

-Human perceptions do not work like mathematics, so this sometimes leads to odd results.
-This rule can give a result that two glyphs end up being variants of each other due to transitivity which, if compared directly, would not be variants.

-Another problem arises, especially when cross-script variants are involved, when transitivity produces variants which are unacceptable.
-For example, the work of the Latin, Cyrillic, and Greek GPs resulted in a chain of variants involving multiple glyphs.
-Transitivity then resulted in the Latin Small Letter V (v) as an in-script variant of the Latin Small Letter Y (y).
-But these are both ASCII characters which, by rule, cannot be variants of each other.
-Accordingly, the Latin, Greek, and Cyrillic GPs had to sit down and negotiate which link in the chain would be broken.
-That is, which variant relationship would be reduced to “merely Confusable”.

-Latin GP has identified some transitivity cases manually.
-Others were identified using an XML tool.

 Variant Sets

 Within-Script Variants